Looking to teach English abroad (or online) but don’t have a degree? Don’t panic!

 How much can you earn teaching English in South America?

 Nobody goes to teach English in South America to earn loads of money.
 But despite the fact that the wages on offer are relatively low and many of the jobs are on a voluntary basis, you can live relatively well on the money you earn from teaching English in South America.
 For example, you can earn around $850 a month in Brazil, $500 in Argentina and as little as $400 a month in Ecuador.
 But there’s more to life than money, eh?
-There will be when you’re lying on a South American beach drinking from a fresh coconut!
+You won’t regret moving to South America when you’re lying on a beach drinking from a fresh coconut!

 Top places to teach English without a degree in South America